tshepo-codes/unzip-large-file/README.md

 This will install the dependencies for the project and deploy the project to AWS.

-> To remove the project you can run: npm run remove --stage dev
+> To remove the project you can run the following command:

+`npm run remove --stage dev`